Do you collect personal data in Europe? GDPR applies!

 Calculating the cost of GDPR compliance

 The EU General Data Protection Regulation (GDPR) is unique in the field of compliance standards for its establishment of financial penalties for the loss or mismanagement of personal data of EU citizens.
 And those fines are higher and more likely to be assessed than any existing standard.
-Any company that does business with an EU citizen (controls or processes their personal data) is subject to fines calculated on three points:
+Any company that does business with EU citizens (or controls or processes their personal data) is subject to fines calculated on three points:

 - How much personal data of EU citizens has been mismanaged or lost